About my photography hobby

 and managed

-to produce better shots, then in 2006 a Hugyphot housing for my Nikon 200... see some of my underwater photos on www.scuba-photos.net and www.scubahamas.com.
+to produce better shots, then in 2006 a Hugyphot housing for my Nikon 200... see some of my underwater photos on www.scuba-photos.net.

 When I left Houston in 1987, I was represented by Houston's